 - NOTE 1: This list is a guideline.
-Consult an advisor or counselor for general education and recommended courses/electives for this transfer track, or consult the appropriate advising guide on the HCC website (http://www.hccfl.edu/ssem/advising-guides.aspx). - NOTE 2: †IDS 2891, Connections is required for graduation. - NOTE 3: Prerequisites are required for the course(s) marked below with an asterisk ().
-See your advisor to register for the appropriate prerequisites. - NOTE 4: Common Course Prerequisites recommended by the State for successful transfer to the university are marked with an asterisk (). - NOTE 5: Students must select at least one course in biological science and one course in physical science.
-At least one science option must be a CORE option. - NOTE 6: The associate in arts degree may be awarded upon satisfactory completion of 60 credit hours.
+Consult an advisor or counselor for general education and recommended courses/electives for this transfer track. - NOTE 2: †IDS 2891, Connections is required for graduation. - NOTE 3: Prerequisites are required for the course(s) marked below with an asterisk ().
+See your advisor to register for the appropriate prerequisites. - NOTE 4: Common Course Prerequisites recommended by the State for successful transfer to the university are marked with an asterisk (). - NOTE 5: The associate in arts degree may be awarded upon satisfactory completion of 60 credit hours.
 Students are advised to complete the below planned track in order to transfer into a similar program at senior institutions.